PlekhanovaElena/Arctic_vegetation_prediction/README.md

 # Arctic vegetation prediction and refugia analysis
-Predicting how Actic vegetation will look in 2050 based on CAVM and CMIP6 climate data based on Pearson et. al. (2013) methodology.
+Predicting how Arctic vegetation will look in 2050 based on CAVM and CMIP6 climate data based on Pearson et. al. (2013) methodology.

 ### Data